seondal/seondal/README.md

 Born in *2001* :cake:

-My *README.md* in each repository has two parts : the explaination of project // Record of learning from this project
+My *README.md* in each repository has two parts : Explaination of project // Record of learning from this project

 📫 whkakrkr@gmail.com